Is It Safe To Take Nyquil When Pregnant?

 Remember:

-• Do not take NyQuil Severe Cold and Flu during the first trimester as it contains phenylephrine, and could lead to birth defects.
+• Do not take NyQuil Severe Cold and Flu during the first trimester as it contains phenylephrine, and taking phenylephrine when pregnant may increase the risk of fetal congenital disabilities.

 • Do not take Liquid NyQuil as it contains alcohol.